Veittech/UnigramAds/README.md

 ```

 The same implementation of result subscription is suitable for `reward ad`, so there's no point in duplicating it here.

-P.S: **STARTING FROM VERSION 1.0.4**, a special native `OnRewarded` event has been added for ads with rewards, which guarantees **full view** of the ad until the end.
+**STARTING FROM VERSION 1.0.4**, a special native `OnRewarded` event has been added for ads with rewards, which guarantees **full view** of the ad until the end.

 And also added `additional events`, through which you can find out the **current status** of displaying ads.

-**IMPORTANT:** some events are related to a **specific ad network** and cannot be triggered by using another one (to learn how events are related to ad networks, open (the corresponding section)[https://github.com/Veittech/UnigramAds/blob/master/README.md#supported-ad-events--ad-networks]).
+**IMPORTANT:** some events are related to a **specific ad network** and cannot be triggered by using another one (to learn how events are related to ad networks, open [the corresponding section](https://github.com/Veittech/UnigramAds/blob/master/README.md#supported-ad-events--ad-networks)).

 ```c#
 IVideoAd interstitialAd = new InterstitialAdAdapter();